Is This the Blueprint for Sanders and AOC to Take Over the Democratic Party?

 It’s even harder to understand how Nichols can castigate Truman and his Democratic successors for forfeiting Roosevelt’s massive New Deal coalition.
 The overwhelming reason white voters left the party was that the party moved left on race.
 Nichols blames Democrats for losing white voters while blaming them for failing to move farther and faster on the very issues that caused white voters to defect.

 Wallace had an answer to this contradiction.
-He believed moving left would attract, not repeal, white Southern voters.
+He believed moving left would attract, not repel, white Southern voters.
 He believed white racism was nothing but a plot by economic elites from the North.
 When his Southern rallies faced violence, he blamed “northern industrialists who ‘dominated’ these communities” for inciting it, and claimed whenever “one found racial injustice in the South … ‘there look for the long string of dividends that lead to Wall Street.’”
 (Here, and in some other places where I provide context Nichols omits, I am citing Thomas Devine’s 2013 history, “Henry Wallace’s 1948 Presidential Campaign and the Future of Postwar Liberalism.”)

 Wallace’s insistence of dismissing racism as a metaphenomenon driven by economic concerns, and his inability to take it seriously as an authentic belief system, anticipated the errors Sanders has made in 2016 and 2020.
 Both men believed that if white racists were told they were being duped by Wall Street, they would awaken from their false consciousness and vote their class interest.
 Both likewise failed to understand the calculations of African-American voters, who preferred to leverage their vote with political allies who could promise and deliver concrete steps in the right direction.
 More than three-quarters of black voters supported Truman in 1948, and rather than question his flawed assumptions of his candidacy, Wallace bitterly concluded the black vote had “let him down.”